Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ![Churn Rate by Salary and Department](churn_rate.png)

 Employees with low salaries show a 20.5% attrition rate, compared with 4.8% for high-salary employees.
 A Chi-square test confirms this relationship is statistically significant (χ² = 175.21, p < 0.001).
-Department has minimal impact on attrition, with all departments ranging between 12%–19%.
+Department differences are relatively small, with attrition rates ranging from 12% to 19% across departments.

 ---